a-blank-slate/mars-image-tweeting-bot/README.md

 # mars-image-tweeting-bot
-This repo supports the mars image tweeting bot - https://twitter.com/ImageMars
+This repo powers the mars Image tweeting bot - https://twitter.com/ImageMars

+This is a python bot hosted on Amazon EC2, it shares a Image on twitter from NASA MARS Image API

+Twitter credentials can be obtained by creating/re-generating the keys from Twitter Developer Apps.

-Currently Online :)
+Online 😎